AT&T (NYSE:T) Releases FY 2022 Earnings Guidance

 AT&T (NYSE:T – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $2.420-$2.460 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.130.
 The company issued revenue guidance of -.AT&T also updated its FY 2023 guidance to $2.500-$2.600 EPS.

-AT&T (NYSE:T – Get Rating) last announced its quarterly earnings data on Wednesday, January 26th.
-The technology company reported $0.78 EPS for the quarter, topping the Zacks’ consensus estimate of $0.76 by $0.02.
-The business had revenue of $40.96 billion during the quarter, compared to the consensus estimate of $40.75 billion.
+AT&T (NYSE:T – Get Rating) last released its quarterly earnings data on Wednesday, January 26th.
+The technology company reported $0.78 earnings per share for the quarter, topping analysts’ consensus estimates of $0.76 by $0.02.
 AT&T had a return on equity of 13.50% and a net margin of 11.89%.
-The business’s revenue for the quarter was down 10.4% on a year-over-year basis.
-During the same period in the previous year, the company posted $0.75 earnings per share.
-On average, sell-side analysts predict that AT&T will post 3.02 earnings per share for the current fiscal year.
+The firm had revenue of $40.96 billion during the quarter, compared to analyst estimates of $40.75 billion.
+During the same quarter in the prior year, the company posted $0.75 earnings per share.
+The business’s quarterly revenue was down 10.4% compared to the same quarter last year.
+Equities analysts forecast that AT&T will post 3.12 earnings per share for the current fiscal year.

-A number of equities research analysts have weighed in on T shares.
-StockNews.com started coverage on AT&T in a research note on Thursday.
-They issued a hold rating for the company.
-Citigroup reduced their price objective on AT&T from $31.00 to $29.00 and set a buy rating for the company in a research note on Tuesday, December 7th.
-Raymond James reduced their price objective on AT&T from $33.00 to $32.00 and set an outperform rating for the company in a research note on Thursday, February 10th.
-Wells Fargo & Company reduced their price objective on AT&T from $27.00 to $26.00 and set an equal weight rating for the company in a research note on Thursday, January 27th.
-Finally, Daiwa Capital Markets assumed coverage on AT&T in a research note on Thursday, December 23rd.
-They set a neutral rating and a $26.00 price target for the company.
-One research analyst has rated the stock with a sell rating, thirteen have given a hold rating and eight have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, AT&T has a consensus rating of Hold and a consensus target price of $29.43.
+Several research analysts have commented on T shares.
+StockNews.com assumed coverage on AT&T in a report on Thursday, March 31st.
+They set a hold rating on the stock.
+Cowen lowered their price objective on AT&T from $33.00 to $29.00 and set a market perform rating for the company in a research report on Thursday, January 27th.
+Deutsche Bank Aktiengesellschaft reduced their target price on AT&T from $37.00 to $30.00 and set a buy rating for the company in a research note on Thursday, January 27th.
+Wolfe Research reduced their price objective on AT&T from $29.00 to $27.00 and set a peer perform rating for the company in a research note on Thursday, January 27th.
+Finally, Wells Fargo & Company reduced their price objective on AT&T from $27.00 to $26.00 and set an equal weight rating for the company in a research note on Thursday, January 27th.
+One research analyst has rated the stock with a sell rating, thirteen have assigned a hold rating and eight have assigned a buy rating to the stock.
+According to MarketBeat, AT&T currently has an average rating of Hold and a consensus target price of $28.95.

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-Flagship Harbor Advisors LLC lifted its position in AT&T by 0.4% during the fourth quarter.
-Flagship Harbor Advisors LLC now owns 117,214 shares of the technology company’s stock worth $2,883,000 after buying an additional 434 shares during the period.
-Ulland Investment Advisors LLC purchased a new position in AT&T during the fourth quarter worth about $50,000.
-Zullo Investment Group Inc. purchased a new position in AT&T during the fourth quarter worth about $83,000.
-EverSource Wealth Advisors LLC purchased a new position in AT&T during the fourth quarter worth about $102,000.
-Finally, Camden National Bank purchased a new position in shares of AT&T in the 4th quarter worth about $278,000.
-51.63% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in T. OLD Mission Capital LLC purchased a new stake in shares of AT&T in the 3rd quarter valued at approximately $453,000.
+Camden National Bank acquired a new position in AT&T in the 4th quarter valued at $278,000.
+NewEdge Advisors LLC grew its position in AT&T by 101.4% in the 4th quarter.
+NewEdge Advisors LLC now owns 268,550 shares of the technology company’s stock worth $6,606,000 after purchasing an additional 135,213 shares during the last quarter.
+Flagship Harbor Advisors LLC lifted its holdings in shares of AT&T by 0.4% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 117,214 shares of the technology company’s stock worth $2,883,000 after acquiring an additional 434 shares during the period.
+Finally, River & Mercantile Asset Management LLP bought a new position in shares of AT&T during the 4th quarter worth about $2,489,000.
+Hedge funds and other institutional investors own 51.63% of the company’s stock.

 AT&T Inc provides telecommunications, media, and technology services worldwide.
 The company operates through Communications, WarnerMedia, and Latin America segments.
 The Communications segment offers wireless voice and data communications services; and sells handsets, wireless data cards, wireless computing devices, and carrying cases and hands-free devices through its own company-owned stores, agents, and third-party retail stores.